libp2p/js-peer-id/README.md

 - `obj.pubKey: String` - The public key in protobuf format, encoded in 'base64'
 - `obj.privKey: String` - The private key in protobuf format, encoded in 'base 64'

 ### `toPrint()`

-Returns the Peer ID as a printable string.
+Returns the Peer ID as a printable string without the `Qm` prefix.

 Example: `<peer.ID xxxxxx>`